aziz628/aziz628/README.md

 # Oueslati mohamed aziz

 Graduated with a Licence in GLSI .
-Currently alooking for a professional opportunity .
+Currently looking for a professional opportunity .
 Focused on backend development and problem-solving.

 ---